evertramos/nginx-proxy-automation/.github/README.md

 When it finishes you are good to go! :checkered_flag:

-> ✈️ If you are in a 'hurry' you could use just `$ ./fresh-start.sh --yes -e your_email@do` (please set your email) and your proxy will start it as soon as possible.
+> ✈️ If you are in a 'hurry' just run `$ ./fresh-start.sh --yes -e your_email@domain --skip-docker-image-check`

 > ⚠️ You can check all available options to run the script `$ ./fresh-start.sh --help`